"Matt Rogers is creating major buzz right now, and with songs like "Thunderbird", it's very easy to see why."

-The award-winning songwriter has a stacked tour schedule but said playing for fans from every state and dozens of foreign countries on any given night in Nashville is a completely different experience.
+The award-winning songwriter has a stacked tour schedule playing for fans from every state and dozens of foreign countries.
 Rogers has enjoyed a stage-front seat to the undeniable power of music as a pathway that connects people no matter where they call home.

 A Georgia native, Rogers comes by his humor and heart naturally.
 Throughout his career he has created a bond with his listeners through his emotionally gripping lyrics and unmistakable melodies.

-Rogers’ self-penned new music reached an even bigger audience in 2021 after signing with Nashville-based Vere Music, with national distribution partner ADA.
-His debut single, “Fallout,” about the painful aftermath of heartbreak, his follow up the trust-testing “Be Like Him,” and “Thunderbird,” with a message of father/son bonding and deeper lessons, and "Hurt Like You," a searing duet about the intersection of longing and regret are garnering media attention.
+Rogers' self-penned new music reached an even bigger audience in 2021 after signing with Nashville-based Vere Music, with national distribution partner ADA.
+His debut single, "Fallout," about the painful aftermath of heartbreak, his follow up, the trust-testing "Be Like Him," "Thunderbird," with a message of father/son bonding and deeper lessons, and "Hurt Like You," a searing duet about the intersection of longing and regret are garnering media attention.
 The full album, "Coal," was released in March of 2022.

 "I’m drawn to songs that express the granular emotion of a moment,” said Rogers.
 “They are emotional at their core.”

-Rogers still maintains an extensive tour schedule playing venues across the country and sharing the stage with some of country music’s hottest names including Clint Black, Clay Walker, Jake Owen, Cole Swindell, Chris Stapleton, LOCASH, Jimmie Allen, Walker Hayes, Brothers Osborne, Chris Janson, and Michael Ray.
+Rogers maintains an extensive tour schedule playing venues across the country and sharing the stage with some of country music’s hottest names including Chris Stapleton, Jimmie Allen, Walker Hayes, Clint Black, Clay Walker, Jake Owen, Cole Swindell, LOCASH, Brothers Osborne, Chris Janson, and Michael Ray.